Ultralight Insulated Jacket – Patagonia Micro Puff

 Why Carry More than You Need To?

-No one wants to carry more weight in their pack than necessary when ski touring, hiking or climbing.
+No one wants to carry more weight in their pack than necessary when ski touring, hiking, climbing or bikepacking.
 The Patagonia Micro Puff Hoody is a jacket for those looking to shave ounces.
 It’s ultralightweight, water-resistant and self-stows into a pocket.
-There are warmer insulated jackets on the market, but few that balance warmth and weight like the Micro Puff.
+There are warmer insulated jackets on the market, but few that balance warmth and weight like the Patagonia Micro Puff.
 It’s so light and small you could probably double up on the Micro (or at least add the vest version) and still come out ahead on space and weight.
 Of course, your wallet would be a fair bit lighter, too.

 Micro Puff Hoody 264 g (9.3 oz) $299 check prices at backcountry.com